waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Tool Input Validity:** Attempting to use `find_path` to navigate to an 'unseen' tile is an invalid use of the tool, as it correctly treats them as impassable.
 My strategy must adapt to the tool's known logic and limitations.
 - **`find_path` Off-Screen Limitation:** The tool cannot see off-screen objects.
 This means it can generate paths that appear valid but are blocked by NPCs that are not currently rendered.
 I must rely on my own map markers or shorter paths to navigate around known off-screen obstacles.

-# Reflection Lessons (Turn 30248)
-- **Proactive Stunning:** When a planned path goes near a moving NPC, even if it doesn't directly interact with them, proactively stunning them is the most reliable strategy to prevent random path interruptions.
-Relying on path recalculation after an interruption is less efficient.
-- **Stun Mechanic:** The 'stun' effect from `stun_npc` is temporary.
-The POKEFAN_F in the lighthouse started moving again after a few turns.
-The effect likely wears off after a set number of steps or turns.

-# New Exploration Strategy
-- The `plan_systematic_search_path` tool has been deleted due to being fundamentally buggy and unreliable.
-- The `exploration_manager` agent has been deleted as it is now obsolete.
-- **New Method:** For exploring complex, unknown areas, I will visually divide the map into quadrants.
-I will then use the reliable `find_path` tool to navigate to a central, traversable point within each quadrant to ensure full coverage without relying on a single, fragile, all-encompassing path.
-- If a core tool requires more than 2-3 debug cycles to fix, its fundamental logic is likely flawed.
-It is more efficient to delete the tool and adopt a simpler, more reliable strategy than to get stuck in an unproductive debugging loop.

 # Item Interaction Mechanics
 - To give an item to an overworld sprite (like the sick Miltank), I must interact with the sprite directly.
 Using the item from the PACK menu only works on my own POKéMON.
 - The game may require a specific item type (e.g., a generic 'BERRY') and will not accept functionally similar but differently named items (e.g., 'BITTER BERRY').